-From the very beginning, any digital product development project needs a clear idea of what exactly to build and why.
-Often, the “clear idea” can be associated with a long list of requirements - a fixed list of project specifications.
+From the beginning, any digital product development project needs a clear idea of what to build and why.
+The “clear idea” can often be associated with a long list of requirements - a fixed list of project specifications.
 Quite a scary phrase, agree?
-For this reason, most software projects start to shift to a more flexible approach, where they can easily respond to new information, user and market needs, as well as their business goals.
+For this reason, most software projects start to shift to a more flexible approach, where they can easily respond to new information, user and market needs, and their business goals.
 We talk about Agile scrum methodology.
-To map the connections and dependencies between all the software development pieces and business needs, we break down all the requirements into prioritized steps, which are user stories.
+To map the connections and dependencies between all the software development pieces and business needs, we break down all the requirements into prioritized steps: user stories.

-In this blog post, we give a foundational understanding of what user stories are, how we write them at CXDojo, and how they can be used to create products using an agile workflow.
+In this blog post, we give a foundational understanding of user stories, how we write them at CXDojo, and how they can be used to create products using an agile workflow.

 What is a user story?